Natureal/Paper_Reading/README.md

     - formulation and modeling
     - methods
   - **Why** use this method?
-    - comments
-    - inspiration & new idea
-    - problem?
+    - key insights
+    - possible improvement or future work

 - **Current Reading Stats**
   - Edge Computing